 Protein in diet

 Proteins are the building blocks of life.
-The body needs protein to repair and maintain itself.
+Every cell in the human body contains protein.
 The basic structure of protein is a chain of amino acids.

 Diet - protein; Complete protein; Incomplete protein